Skip to main content

 Flow and Integration

-Flow applications can be seamlessly integrated with Integration, allowing access to the full range of connectors and applications supported by Integration and the Boomi Enterprise Platform.
+Flow applications can be integrated with Integration, allowing access to the full range of connectors and applications supported by Integration and the Boomi Enterprise Platform.

 The Boomi Flow Services Server (FSS) in Integration allows Flow applications to connect to and exchange data with the Integration platform, using Integration connectors hosted on a Boomi runtime, or in the public runtime cloud.
-Installing a Flow Integration Service in a Flow tenant allows Flow to use a Integration process to connect to and interact with other systems and applications.
+Installing a Flow Integration Service in a Flow tenant allows Flow to use an Integration process to connect to and interact with other systems and applications.

 Connecting Integration to Flow typically uses the following elements: